 ’Tis the season… for bed bug infestations?
 One would hope not, but the truth is, from Poughkeepsie to Portland, bed bugs spread via human travel.
 And travel increases dramatically during the holiday season.
-According to the Bureau of Transportation Statistics, the number of long-distance trips rises by 54 percent during the Thanksgiving holiday alone.
+According to the AAA, 53.4 million Americans are expected to travel during the Thanksgiving holiday.

 Holiday guests may pick up hitchhiking bed bugs in hotels or on airplanes; even those who simply travel across town may bring bed bugs with them.
 Fortunately, you don’t have to imitate Ebenezer Scrooge to protect yourself from bed bugs this holiday season.
 Don’t hole up in your home out of fear; instead, follow the bed bug pest control methods described below.